shsagir/play-area-sync/README.md

 # Stack meta

-# where to show this: hobby, pro old — REQUIRED
+# where to show this: universal, pro old — REQUIRED
-stack:  hobby
+stack:  universal

 # link to the Old App version
 oldLink:   mysql-old

-# link to the Hobby App verison
+# link to the Universal App verison
-hobbyLink: mysql-hobby
+universalLink: mysql-universal

 # link to the professional version
 proLink:   mysql-pro